-The Fund, as a monetary institution, was not to be involved in trade issues even though its Articles, in effect, authorized, through the scarce currency clause, trade measures against surplus countries unwilling to undertake expansionary measures by allowing discriminatory exchange restrictions (Dam, 1982, p.
-233).
-In the event, however, the Fund has gone in the opposite direction, putting pressure on deficit developing countries to undertake payments adjustment despite mounting protectionism in industrial countries against their exports, forcing them to resort to import compression and sacrifice growth (Akyüz and Dell 1987, p.
-54).
-More importantly, as the Fund became deeply involved in development issues, it has increasingly seen trade liberalization as an important component of structural adjustment to trade imbalances.
-As noted in a report by a group of independent experts, IMF surveillance has expanded into trade liberalization, partly as a result of pressure from the United States as part of conditions for its agreement to quota increases (IMF/GIE 1999, p.
-61).
-Low-income countries and LDCs working under Fund programs have been encouraged and even compelled to undertake unilateral trade liberalization, putting them at a disadvantage in multilateral trade negotiations.
-Trade liberalization has also been promoted in certain emerging market economies in response to surges in capital inflows as a way of absorbing excess reserves and preventing currency appreciation (IMF/IEO 2005, pp. 8-9, and p.
-59, table 3.2).
-Although greater openness to foreign competition has also been one of the pillars of the adjustment programs supported by the Bank, the Fund is known to have played a more important role in this area.
-Indeed the implications of unilateral trade liberalization by developing countries outside the WTO framework are often discussed in relation to Fund programs (see, e.g., WTO 2004a, section II.A).
+The Fund, as a monetary institution, was not to be involved in trade issues even though its Articles, in effect, authorized, through the scarce currency clause, trade measures against surplus countries unwilling to undertake expansionary measures by allowing discriminatory exchange restrictions (Dam, 1982: 233).
+In the event, however, the Fund has gone in the opposite direction, putting pressure on deficit developing countries to undertake payments adjustment despite mounting protectionism in industrial countries against their exports, forcing them to resort to import compression and sacrifice growth (Akyüz and Dell, 1987: 54).
+More importantly, as the Fund became deeply involved in development issues, it increasingly saw trade liberalization as an important component of structural adjustment to trade imbalances.
+As noted in a report by a group of independent experts, IMF surveillance has expanded into trade liberalization, partly as a result of pressure from the United States as part of conditions for its agreement to quota increases (IMF/GIE, 1999: 61).
+Trade liberalization has also been promoted in certain emerging market economies in response to surges in capital inflows as a way of absorbing excess reserves and preventing currency appreciation (IMF/IEO, 2005: 8-9 and 59, table 3.2).

+Although greater openness to foreign competition has also been one of the pillars of the adjustment programmes supported by the Bank, the Fund is known to have played a more important role in this area.
+Low-income countries and LDCs working under Fund programmes have been encouraged and even compelled to undertake unilateral trade liberalization, putting them at a disadvantage in multilateral trade negotiations.
+Indeed the consequences of unilateral trade liberalization by developing countries outside the WTO framework are often discussed in relation to Fund programmes (see e.g. WTO, 2004a, section II.A).

 An implication of unilateral liberalization is that the industrial countries would not need to lower their tariffs in areas of export interest to developing countries in order to secure better access to the markets of these countries in the WTO where trade concessions are based on some form of reciprocity.
-Liberalization without improved market access in the north creates the risk of deterioration in their trade balances, hence leading either to a tighter external constraint and income losses, or to increased external debt.
-Indeed there is a disparaging asymmetry in the multilateral consequences of trade policy actions taken by developing countries in the context of Fund-supported programs.
+Liberalization without improved market access in the North creates the risk of deterioration in their trade balances, hence leading either to a tighter external constraint and income losses, or to increased external debt.
+Indeed there is an asymmetry in the multilateral consequences of trade policy actions taken by developing countries in the context of Fundsupported programmes.
 A country liberalizing unilaterally acquires no automatic rights in the WTO vis-à-vis other countries, but it could become liable if it needs to take measures in breach of its obligations in the WTO.17